Indian Armed Forces: Foreign relations and overseas bases

 In the 1950 Indo-Nepal Treaty of Peace and Friendship, India took on the obligation to actively assist Nepal in national defence and military preparedness, and both nations agreed not to tolerate threats to each other's security.
 In 1958, the then-Indian Prime Minister Jawaharlal Nehru visited Bhutan and reiterated India's support for Bhutan's independence and later declared in the Indian Parliament that any aggression against Bhutan would be seen as aggression against India.
-India started the process to bring the island country Maldives into India's security grid.
+India started the process to bring the island country Maldives, into India's security grid.
 India is also one of three countries with whom Japan has a security pact, the others being Australia and the United States.
 India and Russia maintain strong military co-operation.
-India has defence pacts with the US focusing on areas including security, joint training, joint development and manufacture of defence equipment and technology.
+India has defence pacts with the US, focusing on areas including security, joint training, joint development, and the manufacture of defence equipment and technology.
 In 1951, India and Burma signed a Treaty of Friendship in New Delhi.
 Article II of the treaty stipulates that "There shall be everlasting peace and unalterable friendship between the two States who shall ever strive to strengthen and develop further the cordial relations existing between the peoples of the two countries."
-India had signed a pact to develop ports in Myanmar and various bilateral issues, including economic co-operation, connectivity, security and energy.
+India had signed a pact to develop ports in Myanmar and various bilateral issues, including economic co-operation, connectivity, security, and energy.

 India has a "comprehensive strategic partnership" with UAE.
 India has maritime security arrangements in place with Oman and Qatar.
 In 2008, a landmark defence pact was signed, under which India committed its military assets to protect "Qatar from external threats".

-On 9 June 2012, the JIMEX 2012 naval exercise took place off the coast of Tamil Nadu in India to Tokyo in Japan.
-This was the first ever bilateral maritime exercise between the two nations in a long time, reflecting their similar interests, especially those involving spontaneous regional security against common external aggressors.
+On 9 June 2012, the JIMEX 2012 naval exercise took place off the coast of Tamil Nadu in India, from Tokyo in Japan.
+This was the first-ever bilateral maritime exercise between the two nations in a long time, reflecting their similar interests, especially those involving spontaneous regional security against common external aggressors.
 The Indian Navy has berthing rights in Oman and Vietnam.